DZakh-forks/sentio-benchmark/case_4_on_transaction/README.md

 - Uses HyperSync technology for optimized data access
 - Processing time: 1 minute 26 seconds (85.59s)
 - Total transaction records: 1,696,423
-- Processed 9,996 blocks with ~170 transactions per block
+- Processed 9,901 blocks with ~170 transactions per block
+- Processes blocks up to but not including the end block (stopping at 22,289,999)
+- The block range handling explains the difference of 218 records compared to Sentio

 ### Ponder
 - Complete coverage of all transactions
 - Processing time: 33 minutes
 - Total transaction records: 1,696,423
 - Average processing time per block event: 33.057ms
-- Uses configurable RPC endpoint with placeholder for API key in configuration
+- Processes blocks up to 22,289,999

 ### Subgraph
 - Does not support transaction handlers